Chimalapas territory conflict: History

 These agreements were only partially fulfilled in the following years.
 Instead, since 1998, the new interim governor of Chiapas, Roberto Albores, restarted a policy of "defense of the state of Chiapas", resulting in continued practices of logging and building of settlements.

 At the same time when these problems continued occurring in the east, there were also problems in the west.
 The major threats to the forest are national development projects, illegal logging and ranching.
-The Community of Santa María and the colony Cuauhtémoc have had a longduring conflict.
+The Community of Santa María and the colony Cuauhtémoc have had a longlasting conflict.
 This conflict was born in 1957 with the creation of this colony in the historically communal territory.
 This territory was still not legally recognized by the new governments at that time.
 While the people of the Chimalapas did not get the demarcation of their communal lands throughout the following years, the colony was claiming more and more land of Chimalapas until they had claimed up to 12.850 ha in 2003.

 This conflict exploded violently in April 1998 when 22 settlers who were cutting down trees of the jungle were stopped by an indigenous committee and taken to prison in Santa María.
 This resulted in 900 policemen besieging Santa Maria, taking seven people to jail.

 After this violent situation, the government of Oaxaca and la Secretaría de la Reforma Agraria (SRA) promised to the community a “prompt” solution, which once again became trapped in bureaucratic and legal procedures, meetings, and so on.
 Then, in May of that year, the Community Assembly of Santa Maria decided to delimit its boundaries with Cuauhtémoc on the ground “with the government or without it”, which again put up the risk of violence.